skeeto/skeeto.github.com/_posts/2017-07-19-Integer-Overflow-into-Information-Disclosure.markdown

 In practice, this sort of program wouldn't have sensitive data resident in memory.
 Instead an attacker would target the program's stack with those `s` commands — specifically the [return pointers][cfg] — and perform a ROP attack against the application.
-With the exploit header above, the program will behave as if all available memory has been allocated to the image, so the `s` command could be used to poke custom values *anywhere* in memory.
+With the exploit header above and a platform where `long` the same size as a `size_t`, the program will behave as if all available memory has been allocated to the image, so the `s` command could be used to poke custom values *anywhere* in memory.
 This is a much more complicated exploit, and it has to contend with ASLR and random stack gap, but it's feasible.

 [cve]: https://security-tracker.debian.org/tracker/CVE-2017-7529